SigNoz/signoz.io/docs/instrumentation/java.md

 </TabItem>

 </Tabs> -->

 <p>&nbsp;</p>

 ### Tomcat Instrumentation

-For Tomcat application, you need to make sure the following environment variables set up.
+For Tomcat application, you need to make sure the following environment variables are set up.

 If you run your `.war` package by putting in `webapps` folder, just add `setenv.sh` in your Tomcat `bin` folder.

 This should set these environment variables and start sending telemetry data to SigNoz backend specified in the IP